The Bankrate promise

 Understanding inflation’s impact on your return

-If you earned a 5 percent return on an investment during a time when inflation increased 5 percent, your buying power is still the same.
-On an after-inflation, or real, return basis, your return on investment is zero.
+You also need to pay close attention to the rate of inflation to get a true picture of what your investment can actually purchase.
+If you earned a 5 percent return on an investment during a time when inflation increased 5 percent, the after-inflation, or real, return on investment is zero.

 Cash investments often trail, or at best, keep pace with inflation.
 If you keep all your money in CDs and a savings account for decades, the amount of money in your account will increase, but the buying power of that money will likely shrink.
 So, for long-term investment goals like retirement, a heavy allocation toward stocks — particularly in the earlier part of your professional career — is a time-tested way to outpace inflation and create wealth.
 And in times when inflation is running even hotter, it’s important to understand the best investments to hedge against that deflating purchasing power.